3191110276/intersight-mcp/README.md

 # Intersight MCP Server

-`intersight-mcp` is a local stdio MCP server for Cisco Intersight.
+This is an MCP server for Cisco Intersight which exposes the entire API.

 It exposes three tools: